Gerbera jamesonii

 ( JERB - er - uh )

 At-A-Glance InformationCommonly called Transvaal Daisy, this species of flowering perennials are often grown as annual.
-They need partial shade in the warmest climates of their zone range (which is 8.
-9. 12-24, H1 and H2).
-To find your zone, click here: Zone Map.
+They need partial shade in the warmest climates of their zone range.
 These happy flowers are native to South Africa and form clumps of leaves that send up 1.5-feet tall stems topped with a 4-5 inch daisy.
 Flower colors include cream, yellow, coral, orange, and red and flower types vary depending on the strain.
 They bloom at any time of the year, and in zones 12 and 13 it is usually treated as a winter annual.

 |